How Did Medicare Advantage Become a Very Successful Social Services Recovery Program for People Damaged by Social Determinants of Health?

 What is surprising some people today is who is enrolling in Medicare Advantage.

-So there is an immediate and highly visible benefit difference and cost level for those patients.
+So there is an immediate and highly visible benefit difference and cost level difference for those patients.
 There is also a less visible functional benefit that is even more important for many of those enrollees that we all need to understand.

 Traditional fee-for-service Medicare does not provide or pay for or support or require any level of team care.
-Many of the people living in inner city care sites where their community care infrastructure that has been funded by Medicare has no connectivity tools at all are now — as members of Medicare Advantage plans — getting team care from the moment of enrollment and those members are finding it to be significantly better care.
+Many of the people living in inner city care sites where their community care infrastructure that has been funded by fee-for-service Medicare has no connectivity tools at all are now — as members of Medicare Advantage plans — getting team care from the moment of enrollment and those members are finding it to be significantly better care.

 That’s why so many people from those groups are joining plans.